 Close Menu

-An introduction to structural geology, geological maps and environmental geology.
-In structural geology, the student will learn how to describe measure and analyze planar and linear features in rocks, including folds, faults and fabrics.
-Geological map interpretation will allow the recognition of how rock relationships are depicted on maps, and practical classes will concentrate on the construction of geological cross-sections and the interpretation of geological histories.
-In environmental geology, the student will be introduced to the natural and anthropogenic physical and chemical factors that affect the environment, with topics including climatic change and the combustion of fossil fuels; ocean pollution; toxic and radioactive waste disposal; land use management; geological hazards; water resources; and energy resources.
+This course is a course in physical geology/earth science and provides students with skills to understand structural geology and geological maps as well as providing an introduction to environmental geology, geological hazards and basic concepts of environmental pollution.
+In structural geology the student will learn how to describe, measure, and analysis planar and linear features in rocks, including folds, faults, and fabrics.
+In environmental geology students will be introduced to the natural and anthropogenic physical and chemical factors that affect the environment, with topics including: climatic change and the combustion of fossil fuels; ocean pollution; toxic and radioactive waste disposal; land use management; geological hazards; water resources; and energy resources.

 Level: